-Wheat - wheat products may cause a sudden increase in blood sugar, resulting in the production of insulin.
-This will create inflammation within the follicles creating cellular growth promoting acne infections.
+Wheat – wheat products may cause a sudden increase in blood sugar, resulting in the production of insulin.
+This will create inflammation within the follicles creating cellular growth-promoting acne infections.
 A reduction in wheat products may assist in reducing acne breakouts.

 Essential Fatty Acids – a deficiency in linoleic acid may create multiple blackheads/ whiteheads.

-Milk - a small segment of the acne population may react to milk and dairy products.
-Milk contains hormones which can promote the potential for acne infections.
+Milk – a small segment of the acne population may react to milk and dairy products.
+Milk contains hormones that can promote the potential for acne infections.
 Hormonally induced acne frequently follows the chin and jawline.

 Benzoyl Peroxide (BPO) – BPO generates free radicals in the skin.
 Its effect is similar to unprotected sun exposure.
 Repeated use of BPO can damage the skin’s structure and cellular DNA, resulting in premature ageing of the skin.
 The extent of the damage is determined by the concentration of BPO, the frequency of its use and the duration of use.